inconvergent/weir/README.md

    ```
    See the `examples` folder for more.

-3. A series of other useful data structures and tools.
+4. A series of other useful data structures and tools.
 E.g. a package for
-   generating different kinds of random numbers (`rnd`), as well as tools for
    handling colors (`pigment`), splines (`bzspl`), and various vector and path
    functionality.
 Eg. `math`, `lin-path` and `simplify-path`.
    ```lisp
    (let* ((points (rnd:nin-circ 5 400d0))
           (bz (bzspl:make points))
           (lp (lin-path:make points)))
      ; sample a point on the spline
      (bzspl:pos bz (rnd:rnd))
      ; sample a point on path